-When a person is high on heroin, they may experience sudden cycles of hyperactivity and alertness, then suddenly nodding off.
+According to the National Institute on Drug Abuse, when a person is high on heroin, they may experience sudden cycles of hyperactivity and alertness, then suddenly nodding off.
 It is common for a person using the drug to have many of these sudden cycles in one dose of heroin.
 When a person becomes very active, their body will be in fast mode.
 They may want to do fast activities like sports, cleaning the house or doing other physical activity at a extremely fast pace.

 For most users, heroin is extremely unpleasant for the first couple times of use.
 If they continue to use the drug, their body will start to adapt to the feeling and they start to become numb to the experience.
 Most first time users will experience some unpleasant heroin effects immediately.
 Vomiting and nausea are the most common effects that the person may experience.